awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints-access.md

 You cannot attach more than one policy to an endpoint\.
 However, you can modify the policy at any time\.
 If you do modify a policy, it can take a few minutes for the changes to take effect\.
 For more information about writing policies, see [Overview of IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/PoliciesOverview.html) in the *IAM User Guide*\.

 Your endpoint policy can be like any IAM policy; however, take note of the following:
-+ Only the parts of the policy that relate to the specified service will work\.
-You cannot use an endpoint policy to allow resources in your VPC to perform other actions; for example, if you add EC2 actions to an endpoint policy for an endpoint to Amazon S3, they will have no effect\.
 + Your policy must contain a [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html) element\.
 For additional information related gateway endpoints, see [Endpoint policies for gateway endpoints](#vpc-endpoint-policies-gateway)\.
 + The size of an endpoint policy cannot exceed 20,480 characters \(including white space\)\.